ekr/draft-rescorla-tigress-http/draft-rescorla-tigress-http.md

 2. In order to decrypt a message, an entity must know both R and the plaintext of every previous message.

+The in integrity of R depends on the security of the delivery channel.
+Ideally the channel should be end-to-end encrypted and should provide some mechanism to ensure the identity of the receiver to the sender.
+Several common messaging platforms, such as WhatsApp, iMessage and RCS provide these properties and thus could be considered a secure channel.
 If R is delivered over a secure channel, then an attacker should not be able to read any message or inject a new one.
 Because the HTTP server sees messages when they are stored it can delete them or